Boxxant/Boxxant/README.md

-Python newbie learning to code mostly in python.
+Python newbie learning to code mostly in python who's attempting to upload small projects everyday.

 Any criticism welcome!